To ensure that all students and members of our school community understand:

 iPads at Frankston SDS

 Every student at Frankston SDS from prep to school leaving is entitled to use a school-issued iPad during school hours within each term.
-Families are required to pay an annual sum of $50 per iPad as outlined on the Parent Payment Policy.
-The annual payment, whilst not fully covering the cost of the iPad, partly contributes to the implementation costs involved in running the program.
+Families are required to pay an annual amount of $50 per iPad as outlined on the Parent Payment Policy.
+The annual payment contributes to the implementation costs involved in running the program.

 Students must bring their charged iPad to school each day to be used during class time for a range of targeted learning activities including communication.